REConnect: Participatory RE for Social Sustainability: Discussion

-For example, a generative model can summarize user feedback, automatically highlight frequent grievances, or suggest an underlying theme.
-Unlike earlier topic modeling approaches that might yield top words associated with a topic, an LLM-based analysis can produce human-readable summaries and draft user stories.
-The model could also perform role-based analysis, filtering insights by stakeholder segment.

 Moreover, this AI-assisted knowledge discovery is not limited to online feedback insights.
-It can be leveraged to handle stakeholder input from other avenues such as interviews, workshops, and surveys.
+It can be leveraged to handle stakeholder input from other sources such as interviews, workshops, and surveys.
 After automated transcription of stakeholder input, organizations can use generative models to generate insights from the data.
 This AI-assisted knowledge discovery aligns with CrowdRE's goals of listening to the crowd at scale, but with more semantic consideration.
-We envision tools where an RE team can prompt an LLM to focus on distinct concerns from various user groups.
-If properly prompted, the model might reveal both the loud, common themes and some quieter themes.
+The RE team can prompt an LLM to focus on distinct concerns from various user groups.

 It is important to highlight that the AI’s role in this step is supportive and exploratory.
 The goal is not to have the AI make final decisions about requirements, but to enhance RE practitioner awareness.
-By automating the synthesis of large datasets, requirements practitioners can focus more on the interpretation of the data collected from stakeholders. \\
+By automating the synthesis of large datasets, requirements practitioners can focus more on the interpretation of the collected data.